billkarsh/SpikeGLX/sglhome/docs/legacy.md

 ## Imec Project Phases

->This site supports prototype and currently shipping commercial products.</BR>
+>This site supports prototype and currently shipping commercial products.
->The latest commercial PXI-based components are:
->
->* Hardware: `Neuropixels 1.0 probes` (also called phase3B2).
->* Software: `SpikeGLX 3.0` (also called phase30).

-There are five branches in this repo separately supporting the five Imec Neuropixels project development phases.
-The five phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
-Release software packages are labeled as phase3A, phase3B1, phase3B2, phase20, or phase30.
+There are several branches in this repo tracking major Imec Neuropixels project development phases.
+The various phases have involved both software and hardware evolution and redesign, so obtain the appropriate materials for your needs.
+Release software packages are labeled as phase3A, phase3B1, phase3B2, phase20, phase30 or phase40.
 All early releases having no phase label are actually phase3A.
 All releases support NI-DAQ based acquisition.

-* **Phase3A**: Initially, 4 flavors of prototype probe (option 1, 2, 3, 4)
-were created enabling consortium members to choose the most useful architecture and feature set.
-Phase3A probes are connected one at a time to a Xilinx Kintex 7 FPGA board, and accessed via Ethernet.
-The probes, cables, HS and BSC parts are specific to phase3A.

-* **Phase3B1**: At this phase, option 3 probes had won and were further developed for commercial production.
-The same Xilinx board is retained for one at a time probe operation over Ethernet (but reprogrammed for 3B1).
-The cables, HS and BSC parts are all specific to 3B1.
-The 3B probes can be run with either 3B1 or 3B2 setups.
+Summaries of development phases (newest to oldest):

+* **API4**: (Main branch) In 2025 Imec introduced API 4.0, which extends
+support to three technologies (tech): {STD=NP1+NP2, OPTO, NXT=NP3}.
+There are three corresponding PXI basestation-module techs which will each need specific firmware.
+The SpikeGLX 'Upload Firmware' dialog will help manage this.
+OneBox is considered a STD-tech module.
+Existing modules and OneBox remain compatible with API4.
+There are rules about which probe-tech runs in which module-tech.
+SpikeGLX API4 supports all tech and will guide you accordingly.
+SpikeGLX now builds with Qt 6.9 rather than Qt 5.12, which slightly alters its appearance.

+* **Phase30**: This is unified software to support Neuropixels 1.0, 2.0 and
+all probe hardware produced through 8/1/2025.
+Again, the same base station modules can be used after updating their firmware, which can be done via SpikeGLX.
+This version also supports OneBox.

+* **Phase20**: A.k.a.
+Neuropixels 2.0, introduces specific probes and HS
+with a more compact design.
+The HS each support two probes.
+The same PXIe modules can be used with a firmware update.
+SpikeGLX for this phase is specific to 2.0 hardware.

 * **Phase3B2**: A.k.a.
 Neuropixels 1.0.
 This phase replaces the Xilinx
 board with PXIe based modules, each of which connects up to 4 probes.